Skip To Content

 Biography

 Dr. Rich is Associate Professor of Art History and Chair of the Department of Art History and Museum Studies and holds the George and Dorothy Forsythe Endowed Chair in Art History and Museum Studies.
-He is also Executive Director and Chief Curator of the Polk Museum of Art and Director of the Melvin and Burks Galleries on campus.
+He is also Executive Director and Chief Curator of the Ashley Gibson Barnett Museum of Art and Director of the Melvin and Burks Galleries on campus.
 Dr. Rich is a specialist in Modern and Contemporary art history, with a particular focus on European and American art of the 19th and 20th centuries.
 He earned his Ph.D. in Art History from the Institute of Fine Arts, New York University, and his A.B. from Dartmouth College.

 Dr. Rich's research focuses frequently on the experiential role of the viewer, on histories that have yet to be told, and on the concepts of liminality, in-between-ness, and insider-outsider status in the history of art, especially with regard to artists who are often understudied, overlooked, or who grapple with feelings of "Otherness."
 His dissertation, entitled “Artist or Critic?: Guy Pène du Bois & the Search for Artistic Identity,” examined the under-recognized legacy of the artist and art critic Guy Pène du Bois, who was a key figure in the advent of modern art in America but is virtually unknown today.